 For example, I was rushing in for the Tracy Reese show, when a father and his daughter just happen to make their way into the tents.
 By the way he was dressed, it looked like he could have been of “money” and his daughter was absolutely adorable.
 However, he was a total geek when trying to get into the show.
-He first asked the PR staffer what was going on (a sure sign he didn’t belong) and then, overlooking the big sign that read “Tracy Reese”, asked what show was next.
+He first asked the PR staffer what was going on (a sure sign he didn’t belong) and then, overlooking the big sign that read Tracy Reese asked what show was next.
 Needless to say, he and his daughter were booted out of the tents.

-For the really popular shows like Marc Jacobs or whatever celeb of the moment has a line, it’s a minor miracle to get an invite to stand.
-However, if you have a “look”, you can often get in as it’s important for pr firms to fill the audience with characters that would give the show a “fashiony” look for the folks at home.
+For the really popular shows like Marc Jacobs or whatever celeb of the moment, it’s a minor miracle to get an invite to stand.
+However, if you have a look, you can often get in.
+This is because it’s important for PR firms to fill the audience with characters that would give the show a “fashiony” look for the folks at home.

-4. If you really want to go to a show and you don’t have an invite—state that you are from XYZ magazine and you’re editor would love it if you could cover the show.
+If you really want to go to a show and you don’t have an invite, spin a little story.
+Say that you are from XYZ magazine and your editor would love it if you could cover the show.

 If you get a sympathetic PR staffer, you might get in, if you get a cranky, overworked staffer, you will be escorted out of the tents.

 Make New Friends